-The Sarcoma Foundation of America’s 19th annual fundraising gala, Stand Up to Sarcoma, will now be a virtual event on September 28.
+Save the date for the Sarcoma Foundation of America’s 20th annual fundraising gala, Stand Up to Sarcoma, which will be held on September 28, 2022, at the Edison Ballroom in New York City.
 Join us as we gather to honor those who are making a difference in the sarcoma community.

 Along with these recognitions, this gala serves as a signature event of the organization in two important ways:

 - It is a primary fundraising event for the organization; It is the premier event that best highlights the mission of the Sarcoma Foundation of America.

 - Net proceeds from the event will benefit the 2023 research and patient education programs; Funding sarcoma research grants and educating patients about novel therapies and empowering them to be better advocates for their care.

 SFA relies on the devotion and support of donors and friends to continue working to find new and better therapies, and ultimately the cure, for sarcoma.
 Your support will aide in the effort to fund research and provide resources for the sarcoma community.

 We hope you will join the SFA community to honor outstanding and inspirational leaders who proudly represent the important work of SFA while raising money for much needed research.